Civil Quality Engineer banner

 Key Responsibilities:

-• Conducting regular site inspections to monitor compliance.
+• Site Inspections: Conducting regular site inspections to identify potential issues and ensure compliance with standards.

 • Excellent analytical and problem-solving skills.